google-deepmind/mujoco/simulate/simulate_xr/README.md

     - Works when turning on [Vive Streaming Hub](https://www.vive.com/us/solution/vive-streaming/).
     - Need to be on same Wi-Fi as the PC running `simulate` or connect to it using a USB-C cable.
 * Meta Quest 2 - should be working, but have not tested recently.

-In progress:
-* Meta Quest 3 - technically works (through [Steam Link](https://www.meta.com/experiences/5841245619310585/)), but the projections are wrong, will need fixing.
+* Meta Quest 3 - works through [Steam Link](https://www.meta.com/experiences/5841245619310585/).

+Future plans:
 * Apple Vision Pro.
-Might be able to stream through [ALVR](https://github.com/alvr-org/ALVR).
+Might be able to stream through [ALVR](https://github.com/alvr-org/ALVR), although it is unknown if that will be available for free, and currently only available for small group of people.

-## Integration
+## Integration into your own code

-To expand or integrate the VR code, you will need a copy of the files located in this folder.
-You can find all places where it is integrated into `simulate` by looking for `mjBUILDSIMULATEVR` identifier.
+To expand or integrate the XR code, you will need a copy of the files located in this folder.
+You can find all places where it is integrated into `simulate` by looking for `mjBUILDSIMULATEXR` identifier.

+## Known issues

+* Connection over WiFi might not work on corporate network.
+Talk to your IT.
+* Making the window very narrow (~1:4) makes the visuals flip.
+Possibly to do with how buffer blitting works.

 ## Current priorities

-* Fixing Meta Quest 3 projections.
-* Switching between different origin points in the scene, similar to switching between cameras.
-* Adding UI tabs to the VR interface.
-* Unix/macOS support.
+* Unix/OS X support.
+* Specify spawn location in the model file field.
 * Adding controllers.

-## Future plans

-* Move from OpenVR to [OpenXR](https://github.com/KhronosGroup/OpenXR-SDK).
+* Controller maps to keys.
-* Run MuJoCo on the XR headsets themselves.
+* Compile MuJoCo on the XR headsets themselves.